 7 – Consider a splurge to make your trip extra special.

 Don’t forget to discuss what unique things you want to do while at Disney.
 A special meal?
 A boat rental?
 A holiday party?
 Spa treatments?
 Tea at the Grand Floridian Resort?
 There is so much to do at Disney World.
 Be sure to explore some out-of-the-ordinary activities that can be done!

 6 – Create the group itinerary and distribute it early.

-Once everything has been booked, and you’ve discussed what you want to do while on the trip, the entire group will need an overview of the itinerary so that they can plan ahead.
+Once everything has been booked and you’ve discussed what you want to do while on the trip, the entire group will need an overview of the itinerary so that they can plan ahead.
 They can also ask any questions and help confirm any issues with the schedule so that the group is all set for the big trip.
 Remind everyone that the plans are flexible and can be changed.
-However, having a set schedule beforehand drastically saves time because you’ve got a plan in place, which will remove a lot of guesswork while on the trip.
+However, having a set schedule beforehand saves time because you’ve got a plan in place, removing a lot of guesswork while on the trip.

 5 – Coordinate matching shirts and gear.

 It wouldn’t be a girls’ trip without matching t-shirts to wear around the property.
 You will definitely want to make and coordinate these in advance so that you are ready to go when you get there.
 Just make sure that they are comfortable and breathable while you enjoy the Florida sun!
 You can look for several great ideas on Pinterest and other sites.

 4 – Plan a packing list in advance.